petrovskydv/insta-space_pictures/README.md

 # Space Instagram

-This console utility can download photos from [SpaceX API](https://github.com/r-spacex/SpaceX-API) and [Hubble](http://hubblesite.org/api/documentation) and then post them on Instagram
+This console utility can download photos from [SpaceX API](https://github.com/r-spacex/SpaceX-API) and [Hubble](http://hubblesite.org/api/documentation) and then post them on Instagram.

 # How to install